uvic-seng321/course/project/assignment5.md

 ## Submission:
 You must submit a report that includes:
 * A link to your private GitHub repository created for A5.
-* All the must have user stories under features.
-Clearly show any changes that have been made to the feature set or the acceptance criteria since A2 and A4.
+* All the must have user stories.
+Clearly show in the report any changes that have been made to the feature set or the acceptance criteria since A2 and A4.
 * Organized by features, for each scenario
   * show the associated steps (e.g. using screen shots or code snippets)
   * A detailed report generated using any 3rd party Cucumber reporter plugins in a professional format
 * Read Me to guide the markers on how to run the application.
 * Design reflection from the lab of Mar 14.